sakkeerhussain/react-alert-messages/README.md

     );
     ```

   And that's it!
-With these steps, you should be able to use react-alert-messages to post customizable alert messages in response to user actions using the AlertMessageContext and the postAlertMessage function.
+With these steps, you should be able to use react-alert-messages to post customizable alert messages in response to user actions using the AlertMessagesContext and the postAlertMessage function.

 ## Special Use cases